 ₹64,999 · Bean-to-Cup Fully Automatic

 One button.
 Fresh beans to latte.
 No skill required.
-The Budan Infinity is the most affordable fully automatic bean-to-cup machine available in India.
-Touch control panel, multiple beverage presets, automatic milk system, self-cleaning cycle.
+Excellent value for a fully automatic bean-to-cup machine — automatic milk system with multiple drink options, relatively compact for its category, and simple touch-based operation.
 For buyers who want full automation without paying Jura prices.
+The caveat: after-sales service quality may vary by location.

 - Fully automatic — bean to cup